TP-Link Home Automation in 2026: Tapo vs Kasa, HA Setup, and Starter Kit

 Standard Kasa and Tapo devices are cloud-dependent for remote access and voice assistant integration.
 If TP-Link’s servers are down (it happens, not often, but it happens), you lose remote control and voice commands.
 Schedules you’ve set locally in the app will generally keep running, since those are cached on the device.
 But anything that goes through the cloud is unavailable.

 TP-Link does collect usage data.
 Their privacy policy is about what you’d expect from any connected device manufacturer.
-If that’s a concern, the HA local integration (with the firmware caveat above) and Matter-over-Thread are the path to meaningful local control.
+If that’s a concern, the HA local integration (with the firmware caveat above) and Matter are the path to meaningful local control.

 For most people using smart plugs to automate lamps and coffee makers, the cloud dependency is a non-issue.
 The risk-reward calculus is different for someone automating security cameras or door locks, but smart plugs are pretty low stakes.